kiplimoarapboor/kiplimoarapboor/README.md

 - 👋 Hi, I’m @kiplimoarapboor
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Harvard's CS50
-- 💞️ I’m looking to collaborate on any projects I can.
-(Almost any😉)
+- 💞️ I’m looking to collaborate on any projects I can (Almost any😉, Computer Science Related), and learn new stuff.
 - 📫 Mail me through kiplimoboor@hotmail.com

 <!---